 Blood is made up of three different kinds of cells: red blood cells, white blood cells and platelets.
-Blood cells are held together and swim around in a yellowy liquid called plasma.
-A blood transfusion may contain just one type of blood component or all of them.
+Blood cells are held together and swim around in yellowy liquid called plasma.
+A blood transfusion may involve your child being given one or maybe all of the following -